Afghan Taliban attack in Kabul throws peace talks into further doubt

 He told reporters that Washington was trying to determine if the Taliban were willing to engage in talks.

-In claiming responsibility for the attack, the Taliban said it had targeted the presidential palace, the CIA office and the Defense ministry.
+In claiming responsibility for the attack, the Taliban said it had targeted the presidential palace, the CIA office and the defence ministry.

 But Afghan security officials told Reuters they believed it had been carried out by the Taliban-linked Haqqani Network.
 The Haqqani Network is accused of masterminding high-profile attacks in Kabul and is believed to have close links to al Qaeda.